EduID-Mobile/Architecture-and-Requirements/version2/50-operational-model.md

 * The Service Usage Management Dictionary

-The protocol discovery dictionary allows the EduID Mobile App to determine the services in the federation that provide requested service endpoints.
-This service relies on links between the EduID Federation Index.
+The protocol discovery dictionary allows the edu-ID Mobile App to determine the services in the federation that provide requested service endpoints.
+This service relies on links between the edu-ID Federation Index.

-If the protocol discovery component is operated outside the core EduID Service, a link to query the federation index MUST be provided.
+If the protocol discovery component is operated outside the core edu-ID Service, a link to query the federation index MUST be provided.

 The personal service usage management dictionary provides support for enhancing the user experience for granting app access.
 The personal service dictionary keeps track of the relation of users and the services they use (have Successfully authenticated in the past).
 This allows the app filtering services that users have not used before and omit those services which were not previously accessed by a user.

 The service usage management is tightly connected to service assertion, the affiliation index and the federation index.
-If this component is operated outside the core EduID Infrastructure, it MUST be ensured that personal information can be accessed between the related components.
+If this component is operated outside the core edu-ID Infrastructure, it MUST be ensured that personal information can be accessed between the related components.
 Most importantly, the service assertion MUST always report on user assertions to Federation services.

 ## Institutional Infrastructure